Additive structure of totally positive quadratic integers: Uniquely decomposable elements

-As another application, we use Theorem~\ref{thm:ud} to prove that the additive semigroups of totally positive integers of different real quadratic fields are non-isomorphic.
+For $s$ odd, note that all the summands are perodic with period $s$, hence a sum over all $1\leq i\leq s^+$ is twice the sum over all $1\leq i\leq s$ and a sum over odd $1\leq i\leq s^+$ is equal to the sum over all $1\leq i\leq s$. \end{proof} As another application, we use Theorem~\ref{thm:ud} to prove that the additive semigroups of totally positive integers of different real quadratic fields are non-isomorphic.
 This is in stark contrast to the situation of the groups $\OK(+)$, which are all isomorphic to $\bZ^2(+)$.